blurpy/transistor-tester/README.md

 ##### Tip for unmodified AY-AT

-If you just want to build a new firmware, and don't care for any of the hardware modifications described here you can follow the configuration examples with the following exceptions:
+If you just want to build a new firmware, and don't care for any of the hardware modifications described here you can follow the configuration examples with these exceptions:

 * Enable `HW_REF25`
 * Keep `FREQ` set to 8